AmogOS-Rom/manifest/README.md

 How to Build?
 -------------

-To initialize your local repository using the AospExtended trees, use a command like this:
+To initialize your local repository using the Amog-OS trees, use a command like this:

 ```bash